camkol/CombHeaven/readme.md

 1. HTML
 2. CSS
-   -SASS
+   - SASS
 3. Photoshop

 ## Notes

--Improved responsiveness
+- Improved responsiveness
--Worked on images and made self-sufficient with Photoshop
+- Worked on images and made self-sufficient with Photoshop